 I don’t have a Zoom shirt.
 And it never occurred to me — during any of those interviews or in any other virtual meeting I’ve attended before or since — that I might be underdressed for a work occasion.
 Especially since the coronavirus sent almost everyone else home from the office, and “COVID casual” has become the norm for many employees.

-Apparently, there are others giving more thought to dress codes in the age of COVID, and how the pandemic figures to affect the way employees dress for work going forward.
+Apparently, there are others giving more thought to dress codes in the age of COVID, and how the pandemic figures to affect how employees dress for work going forward.

 Coupon Follow, for example, recently conducted a survey of 1,038 employees working remotely since the coronavirus arrived in the U.S. in February 2020.
 The survey saw more than half of these workers (52%) saying that, while working from home in the midst of COVID-19, they still had to abide by a dress code that was instituted prior to the pandemic.